GeospatialResearch/Digital-Twins/README.md

 ## Introduction

-The digitaltwin repository is designed to create tables and store APIs provided by LINZ, ECAN, Stats NZ, KiwiRail, and LRIS in PostgreSQL.
+The digitaltwin repository is designed to store APIs and local copy of data for the required Area of Interest provided by LINZ, ECAN, Stats NZ, KiwiRail, and LRIS in PostgreSQL.
 User needs to pass values to the api_records function:
 1. Name of the dataset e.g. 104400-lcdb-v50-land-cover, 101292-nz-building-outlines. **Note:** make sure the names are unique.
 2. name of the region which is by default set to New Zealand but can be changed to regions e.g. Canterbury, Otago, etc. (regions can be further extended to other countries in future)